• Home

 The other is found in the same Psalm, in verse 13, “Your way, O God, is in the sanctuary; who is so great a God as our God?”
 So we have the way of God in the sea, that is, in the great waters, but also in the sanctuary.

 There is a similarity between these two places.
-As we have seen the sea is noisy at the superficies, the same is true of the sanctuary.
+As we have seen, the sea is noisy at the surface, the same is true of the sanctuary.
 The outer court was a turbulent place, full of activities.
 All the circumcised could enter there.
-It was within its walls that the sacrifices were made with all the noise and the hubbub involved.
+It was within its walls that the sacrifices were made, with all the noise and the hubbub involved.
 People were constantly entering and leaving the place.
-Needless to say there was dust, smoke, and motion.
+Needless to say, there was dust, smoke, and motion.

 Then came the tabernacle.
-It was divided in two parts, namely, the holy place and the most holy place.
-In the holy place only the priests could enter.
-Consequently the motion was greatly reduced as well as the noise.
-Added to it their service was highly regulated.
-It was done orderly and with an attitude of reverence.
+It was divided into two parts, namely, the holy place and the most holy place.
+In the holy place, only the priests could enter.
+Consequently, the motion was greatly reduced, as well as the noise.
+In addition, their service was highly regulated, done with order and reverence.

 Now, we all know that through God’s Son, that is to say, through the veil of His flesh (Heb.
 10:20), we all have access to that inner chamber.
 God wants to hide us there, away from the worldly charivari, and at times, from the hue and cry of the evangelical populace, far from harassment and disturbance.